 I recall several conversations with colleagues of mine before my ultimate decision to walk away and the sheer strength of families out there in isolation for the first time.
 They are juggling working full time, getting their kids set up for online school at home, only to come home exhausted, turning on the news just to hear the unemployment rates reaching heights not seen since the great depression and a government in disarray.
-They look over at their dear family wondering how they are going to provide for them if and when the day comes, they don’t have a stable income any longer.
+They look over at their dear family wondering how they are going to provide for them if and when the day comes that they too don’t have a stable income any longer.

-All the while, these kids are battling a level of stress at such an age that even adults are crippled by.
+All the while, these kids are battling a level of stress that even the strongest adults are crippled by.
 The state of mental health in times such as these couldn’t be more of a prevalent issue and it is all our responsibilities to be aware of this as we go throughout our daily lives.
 The media shows a shooting at a school and suddenly the next week it is brushed off the shoulders of everyone as the next crisis emerges.
 Then a fire nearby forces friends to seek refuge somewhere besides their warm cozy beds, and seemingly never-ending power outages make everything seem even more unpredictable.
-But, as a society, we are told to push on regardless of the mental, physical, and emotional exhaustion that causes us all to want to sink into a deep sleep to escape the craziness that surrounds the outer walls of our little homes.
+As a society, we are told to push on regardless of the mental, physical, and emotional exhaustion that causes us all to want to sink into a deep sleep to escape the craziness that surrounds the outer walls of our little homes.
 This state of being doesn’t allow us a period to reflect.
 We are constantly consuming the next tragic event one after another becoming desensitized to the natural reaction of horror that affects us all deep in our psyche.

 A week before we moved out of our overpriced one-bedroom apartment in the city I was on the phone with our internet service provider and of course, it could have been that he had simply been excellently skilled in customer service or was just genuinely a nice person, but one of the first questions he asked me besides what my account number was,